shaonghosh/sky_tiling/README.md

 The main ranked-tiling code is supposed to be used as a module.
 Thus the installation involves simply setting up the environment.
 This is done by the customized setup.py script.
 Running this code requires the following arguments:

   *  --work      : The name of the working directory.
-The configuration script will be dumped here
+The configuration script will be created here.

   * --telescope : The name of the telescope.
 Currently only works for ATLAS, BlackGEM, Pan Starrs and ZTF.
 In future developments, this will work for any generic telesscopes with square FOV.